richardkentng/richardkentng/README.md

 - 👋 Hi, I’m @richardkentng
 - 👀 I’m interested in ... full stack web development & job opportunities!
 - 🌱 I’m currently learning ...
 Bootstrap!
+And I'm on the journey with 100devs!
 - 💞️ I’m looking to collaborate on ... hackathons!
 - 📫 How to reach me ...
     -[Email](mailto:richardkentng@gmail.com)